brndnblck/dotfiles/dot_config/opencode/rules/code-quality.md

 ## Maintainability
 - Write code that is easy to understand and modify
-- Use meaningful comments for complex logic
 - Follow consistent coding style and conventions
 - Avoid magic numbers and hardcoded values
 - Refactor code regularly to improve quality

-## Version Control
-- Write clear, descriptive commit messages
-- Make atomic commits that represent single logical changes
-- Use branching strategies appropriate for the project
-- Review code before merging to main branch
-- Tag releases and document changes